 Find the cheapest flights with Skyscanner who then directs you to the airline’s website with no extra fees to pay.

-Do You Need a Visa?
+Do You Need a Visa for the Czech Republic

 How many days will you spend in Prague?

 Are you on Pinterest?
 We are at To Travel Too and we have many travel-related boards check us out at Pinterest.
-If you enjoyed our article why not pin it to your board.
+If you enjoyed our article why not pin it to your board?

 Travel Shop

-Do you need new luggage, walking shoes, guide books, cameras or packing cubes for your visit to Prague.
+Do you need new luggage, walking shoes, guidebooks, cameras or packing cubes for your visit to Prague?
 Visit our Travel Shop for the latest products.

 We spent 7 days in Prague.
 And I know we did not see and do all there was.
 But then we did take a few slow days to recover from jet lag.
 We often use the HopOnHopOff bus but didn’t on this trip.
 We found the tram got us most places we wanted.
 We were so sorry to find the Astronomical Clock was all covered up for maintenance.
 And I am not sure how we missed the Rotating Sculpture.
 We certainly did not miss trying lots of Czech beer.
 And Absinthe too!
 Thanks for the memory tweak.